Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 6) They focus on overhead cuts without a growth + optimization plan

-At a certain stage, “just cut expenses” becomes a trap.
+At a certain stage, “just cut expenses” becomes a trap that many businesses hit during business scale.
 Overhead (G&A) is infrastructure and is achieved through simultaneous growth and optimization, not cuts alone.

 A CFO who only cuts: